Zetosoft/ZetoEngine2D/README.md

  - **tap** This event is called when a tap event is detected
  - **key** This event is called when a keyboard event is detected

+Returning `true` on `touch` or `tap` events will prevent the event from being propagated to other objects or engine level listeners.

 ### Engine Objects

 Engine objects are the main objects that are used to create the game.
 They can be created using the `engine.newGroup`, `engine.newText`, `engine.newImage`, `engine.newImageRect`, `engine.newCircle`, `engine.newRoundedRect`, `engine.newRect`, `engine.newPolygon`, `engine.newImageSheet`, `engine.newSprite`, `engine.newButton` functions.
 The following properties and functions are available in the Engine Object class.
 These are much like Solar2D Display Objects.